 • Onion Powder – for flavor.

 • Oregano – for flavor in the basting liquid.
-You can swap this out for thyme and/or rosemary if you like.
+You can substitute this with thyme and/or rosemary if you prefer.

 • Fresh Ground Pepper – for flavor in the basting liquid.